 What it’s like to see with Glaucoma

 Glaucoma can occur in people of all ages and of any race.
 However, there are several factors that increase the likelihood of developing glaucoma.
-If you suffer from diabetes, are of African-American decent, nearsighted, over the age of 35, or if someone in your family has glaucoma, you are more likely to develop glaucoma.
+If you suffer from diabetes, are of African-American descent, are nearsighted, over the age of 35, or if someone in your family has glaucoma, you are more likely to develop glaucoma.
 Also, as you age, your risk of developing glaucoma increases.
-For this reason, we recommend everyone over 40 receives an annual dilated eye exam.
+For this reason, we recommend everyone over 40 receive an annual dilated eye exam.

 Glaucoma must be detected and treated as early as possible to avoid vision loss.
 In most cases, vision can be preserved if treatment is sought in the early stages of glaucoma.
-At Tampa, Florida’s Prado Vision Center, we recommend a yearly evaluation for the presence of glaucoma in people over the age of 40.
+At Tampa, Florida’s Prado Vision Center, we recommend a yearly evaluation with our glaucoma specialists for the presence of glaucoma in people over the age of 40.

 Several specialized glaucoma tests will be performed during your evaluation.
 These tests can detect even the earliest signs of glaucoma:

 - Tonometry – measures intraocular pressure.

 - Ophthalmoscopy through a dilated pupil – visual inspection of the optic nerve to detect abnormalities related to glaucoma.